 Vasa is an effective remedy for asthma, bronchitis, colds-cough, congestion and shortness of breath.
 Antitussive effects of Vasa is comparable to codeine.

-In some parts of country, Vasa is used to cause abortion and to reduce fertility.
+In some parts of the country, Vasa is used to causing abortion and to reduce fertility.
 Some research suggests that adhatoda may stimulate UTERINE CONTRACTIONS, so it is not recommended in pregnancy.
 One animal study investigating oral administration of leaf extracts showed 100% abortive rates at doses equivalent to 175 mg/kg of starting dry material.
 Another study found the extract had ANTI-IMPLANTATION ACTIVITY in 60–70% of test animals.

 3- Somlata or Ephedra (Ephedra sinica Stapf., Ephedra gerardiana Wall., Ephedra equisetina Bunge) contains ephedrine, pseudoephedrine, norephedrine, norpseudoephedrine, N-methylephedrine, ephedroxane, maokonine, a series of ephedradines and others.
-It is used traditionally for asthma, bronchitis, hayfever and colds.
+It is used traditionally for asthma, bronchitis, hayfever, and colds.

-Ephedrine can RAISE BLOOD PRESSURE and in some cases this may be further increased by caffeine.
+Ephedrine can RAISE BLOOD PRESSURE and in some cases, this may be further increased by caffeine.

 This medicinal plant is bitter, hot and sharp taste and is used for the treatment of Kapha and Vata Roga.

-6- Apaamaarga, Chirchita, Shikhari, Shaikharika, Adahshalya, Mayura, Mayuraka or Achyranthes aspera is used by Siddha physicians to effectively treat bronchial asthma.
+6- Apaamaarga, Chirchita, Shikhari, Shaikharika, Adahshalya, Mayura, Mayuraka or Achyranthes Aspera is used by Siddha physicians to effectively treat bronchial asthma.
 It is used to stimulate menstruation when a period is delayed or scanty.
 It relieves pain due to a kidney stone.
-The herb is also taken for mouth ulcers, toothache, bleeding gums and nosebleeds.
+The herb is also taken for mouth ulcers, toothache, bleeding gums, and nosebleeds.

 The whole plant contains the alkaloids achyranthine and betaine.
 Achyranthine, a water-soluble alkaloid, is reported to dilate blood vessels, increases the amplitude of respiration and lowers blood pressure.
 It also showed diuretic and purgative action.
 This plant is Contraindicated during pregnancy.